 How involved is the mini tummy tuck procedure?

 One of the benefits of the mini tummy tuck is that it is less invasive than the full abdominoplasty surgery, requiring shorter incision lines and a faster surgical process.
 However, it is still a fairly major form of abdominal surgery.
 The mini tummy tuck requires general anesthesia, and takes two to three hours.

 First, the surgeon creates incisions in the lower abdomen, usually two to three inches long.
 The mini tummy tuck technique focuses on tissue located below the belly button; because of the shorter incisions used, the ability to access tissues located higher than the belly button is limited.
 Excess skin and fat are trimmed away, and the remaining tissues sculpted to provide a more toned-looking appearance.
 The surgical work may also focus on tightening the muscles or repositioning the belly button.
 Finally, the incisions are closed with sutures.

 How long is the recovery after a mini tummy tuck?

 The recovery process is shorter than that of full abdominoplasty surgery.
 After surgery, West Palm Beach and Palm Beach Gardens area patients should expect to experience restricted mobility and some tenderness or discomfort.
 Common side effects include bruising, redness, and swelling.
 Gauze and a compression garment will support the abdominal tissues for the first week.
 Most patients are back to work in about two weeks, although strenuous exercise and heavy lifting should be avoided for at least a month.

 What should I do next?

 West Palm Beach and Palm Beach Gardens area patients looking to improve the appearance of their lower abdominal area should consider a mini tummy tuck.
-Call Dr. Kapp today at (561) 833-4022 or fill out our online form for your complimentary consultation.
+Call Dr. Kapp today at (561) 833-4022 or fill out our online form for your consultation.